hzeller/ldgraphy/README.md

 -----------------------|---------------------------------
 ![](./img/setup.jpg)   | ![](./img/firstexposure.jpg)

+The first test-device was put together with extruded aluminum.
-Somewhat crappy first result, but has potential.
+Somewhat crappy first result, but had potential.
 Exposure time for this 30 mm long patch was around 90 seconds (for reference: on the right is how the geometry _should_ look like).

-As you can see, the early stages had some issues, e.g. you can't trust the "PLL" of the mirror to properly lock - it has a phase drift over time (hence the 'curve').
+As you can see, the early stages had some issues, e.g. you can't trust the "PLL" of the mirror to properly lock - it has a phase drift over time (hence the warped square).
+The current design has a HSync line sensor.
 Overall the [progress] after that improved various issues seen up to the point where it starts to be usable for PCB work.

 [progress]: https://plus.google.com/u/0/+HennerZeller/posts/FeqdPoEZ3AT
 [Laser current driver]: ./pcb/laser-drive
 [Cape]: ./pcb/cape
 [LDGraphy-posts]: https://plus.google.com/u/0/s/%23ldgraphy/top
+[run-vid]: ./img/ldgraphy-yt.jpg